Multiconfiguration Pair-Density Functional Theory Calculations of Low-lying States of Complex Chemical Systems with Quantum Computers: Results

 The top panel of Fig.~\ref{ground-c2} illustrates the PECs from various quantum chemical methods for the dissociation of the ground state of the C$_2$ molecule.
 The bottom panel provides a clearer comparison by plotting the energy deviation ($D_e$) of each method’s binding-energy curve relative to the SHCI benchmark~\cite{holmes2017excited} (cc-pVQZ), where the SHCI data were spline-interpolated onto the bond-length grid used in this work and no constant energy shift was applied.

 The multireference nature of the C$_2$ molecule during bond dissociation necessitates methods that go beyond a single-reference description.
 Standard quantum chemistry approaches such as HF and DFT yield qualitatively incorrect results, such as a purely repulsive potential energy curve.
-CASSCF can provide a qualitatively correct PECs, however, it systematically underestimates the binding energy due to the neglect of dynamic correlation effects.
+CASSCF can provide qualitatively correct PECs; however, it systematically underestimates the binding energy due to the neglect of dynamic correlation effects.
 On this foundation, we evaluate both the variational quantum eigensolver-based state-averaged CASSCF (VQE-SA-CASSCF)~\cite{zhao2024quantum} and our proposed VQE-MC-PDFT.

-Benchmarking against SHCI data shows close agreement of VQE‑MC‑PDFT across the PECs and $D_{e}$ deviations.
+Benchmarking against SHCI data shows close agreement of VQE-MC-PDFT across the PECs and $D_{e}$ deviations.
 It accurately reproduces the SHCI potential energy surface with high precision, in stark contrast to VQE-SA-CASSCF, which merely captures the qualitative trends of its classical counterpart.
 The minimal and consistent deviations of VQE-MC-PDFT from the zero-error line further underscore its high accuracy.

-The enhanced accuracy is most evident near the equilibrium bond distance of 1.25 Å. At this point, the VQE-MC-PDFT binding energy of -6.227 eV agrees excellently with the SHCI reference value of -6.209 eV.
-In contrast, the VQE-SA-CASSCF result of -5.977 eV deviates significantly.
+The enhanced accuracy is most evident near the equilibrium bond distance of 1.25~\AA.
+At this point, the VQE-MC-PDFT binding energy of -6.227~eV agrees excellently with the SHCI reference value of -6.209~eV.
+In contrast, the VQE-SA-CASSCF result of -5.977~eV deviates significantly.
 This performance underscores VQE-MC-PDFT's balanced treatment of both static and dynamic electron correlation.

 Furthermore, the VQE-MC-PDFT curve exhibits a smoother and more consistent profile.
-The deviation plot highlights a noticeable fluctuation in the VQE-SA-CASSCF curve in the intermediate region around 1.50 Å. This is likely an artifact of hardware noise that is notably absent in the VQE-MC-PDFT result, demonstrating our method's robustness under the same experimental conditions.
+The deviation plot highlights a noticeable fluctuation in the VQE-SA-CASSCF curve in the intermediate region around 1.50~\AA.
+This is likely an artifact of hardware noise that is notably absent in the VQE-MC-PDFT result, demonstrating our method's robustness under the same experimental conditions.